shdrzl7/RubberDucky-RPiPico/README.md

 - **Remove the jumper wire**
 - Plug the device into a **target machine** — it will now execute the payload.

+### 📦 Storing & Selecting Multiple Payloads (testing/dev)

+If you're still developing or testing and want to store up to four payloads on a single Pico, you can add multiple .dd files and select which one to run by grounding a corresponding GPIO pin.

+**GPIO → payload mapping**
+Place these files in the root of the CIRCUITPY drive, and ground the listed GPIO pin to tell the script which payload to run:
+- payload.dd → GP4
+- payload2.dd → GP5
+- payload3.dd → GP10
+- payload4.dd → GP11

 ---

 ### 📄 Payloads